MicrosoftDocs/windows-iotcore-docs/windows-iotcore/GetStarted.md

 Have questions along the way?
 Please work with your Microsoft contact or post questions on our [Windows 10 IoT forum](https://social.msdn.microsoft.com/forums/en-US/home?forum=WindowsIoT).

-Not finding what you're looking for?
-File an issue on GitHub or open a pull request to contribute information.

 ## What is Windows 10 IoT?

 To learn more about our offerings, see the documentation below to learn more.